-Infrared frequencies have recently been synthesized in suitable diodes up to 88 THz with accuracies of parts in 10.
+Abstract-Infrared frequencies have recently been synthesized in suitable diodes up to 88 THz with accuracies of parts in $10^9$ .
 Stabilized lasers are necessary in order to make frequency measurements of higher accuracy.
-The HCN laser is the lowest frequency basis laser used in these synthesis schemes and its stabilization has been the subject of recent interest.
-The laser is stabilized by locking it to a phase locked microwave reference chain.
+The hydrogen-cyanide laser is the lowest frequency basis laser used in these synthesis schemes, and its stabilization has been the subject of recent interest.
+The laser is stabilized by locking it to a phase-locked microwave reference chain.
 Two servo loops are utilized.
-The first loop is a relatively slow frequency lock loop with the correction applied to a PZT driver.
+The first loop is a relatively slow frequency-lock loop with the correction applied to a piezoelectric-translator driver.
 This loop not only accommodates thermal expansion of the laser, but also serves as an acquisition aiding loop for the second servo.
-The latter is a phase locked system with the correction applied to the laser discharge current controller.
-Data regarding the system stability is presented.
+The latter is a phase-locked system with the correction applied to the laser discharge current controller.
+Data regarding the system stability are presented.